Majoburo/map_modes/README.md

-# finminmode — map 1‑mode regions for EMRI harmonics
+# one_mode_map — map 1‑mode regions for EMRI harmonics

 This repo contains a small, self‑contained mapper that searches EMRI parameter space for regions where **exactly one spherical‑harmonic mode** exceeds a chosen **per‑mode SNR threshold** (default **SNR ≥ 17**), then visualizes the results in a **corner plot**.